fbpx

 Rabies is a disease caused by a virus that attacks the nervous system.
 It is usually transmitted to people and animals by a bite from an infected animal that has rabies in its saliva.

-• All mammals, including humans, can contract rabies.
+• All mammals, including humans and domestic pets/companion animals, can contract rabies.
 Most cases in the United States are found in wildlife such as bats, skunks, raccoons, foxes and coyotes.

 • Humans can contract the rabies virus if exposed to an infected animal.